Crazy Horse: Controversy over his death

-Photograph controversy
+Photograph controversy and physical appearance

 Most sources question whether Crazy Horse was ever photographed.
 Valentine McGillycuddy doubted any photograph of the war leader had been taken.
 In 1908, Walter Camp wrote to the agent for the Pine Ridge Reservation inquiring about a portrait.
 "I have never seen a photo of Crazy Horse," Agent Brennan replied, "nor am I able to find any one among our Sioux here who remembers having seen a picture of him.
 Crazy Horse had left the hostiles but a short time before he was killed and it's more than likely he never had a picture taken of himself."

 In 1956, a small tintype portrait purportedly of Crazy Horse was published by J. W. Vaughn in his book With Crook at the Rosebud.
-The photograph had belonged to the family of the scout Baptiste "Little Bat" Garnier.
+The photograph had belonged to the family of the scout Baptiste Garnier (also known as "Little Bat").
 Two decades later, the portrait was published with further details about how the photograph was produced at Fort Robinson, though the editor of the book "remained unconvinced of the authenticity of the photograph."

 In the late 1990s the original tintype was on exhibit at the Custer Battlefield Museum in Garryowen, Montana.
 The museum says that it is the only authentic portrait of Crazy Horse.
 Historians continue to dispute the identification.

 Experts argue that the tintype was taken a decade or two after 1877.
 The evidence includes the individual's attire, the length of the hair pipe breastplate, and the ascot tie, which closely resembles the attire of Buffalo Bill's Wild West Indian performers active from 1883 to the early 1900s.
 Other experts point out that the gradient lighting in the photo indicates a skylight studio portrait, common in larger cities.
 In addition, no other photograph with the same painted backdrop has been found.
 Several photographers passed through Fort Robinson and the Red Cloud Agency in 1877—including James H. Hamilton, Charles Howard, David Rodocker and possibly Daniel S. Mitchell—but none used the backdrop that appears in the tintype.
 After the death of Crazy Horse, Private Charles Howard produced at least two images of the famed war leader's alleged scaffold grave, located near Camp Sheridan, Nebraska.

+Those who saw Crazy Horse described him as having very light-colored (blond) hair, lighter skin than a stereotypical Indigenous person, as well as facial features that were considered atypical of Native Americans.
+The Oglala warrior He Dog said of Crazy Horse: “His father was an Oglala Sioux.
+His mother was a Minikowoju Sioux.
+He was not a very big man.
+He was of medium stature and build."